trteodor/LineFollower_Light/30_MicrocontrollerSource_STM32/35_STM32CubeMxProject/Application/DistanceSensor/readme.md

-To implement, it's possible to mount a VL53 to detected for example obstacles.
+Not supported(todo)

-Not supported yet
+It's possible to mount a VL53 sensor to detected and omit obstacles.